mimiframework/Mimi.jl/docs/src/tutorials/tutorial_3.md

 params[(:comp2, :S)]          = repeat([0.23], nyears)
 ...
 ```
+Finally, you can combine these two dictionaries and Mimi will recognize and resolve the two different key types under the hood.

 Now you simply update the parameters listen in `params` and re-run the model with